ORESoftware/tsc-systemjs-example/README.md

-also, I would like to be able to bundle everything, including node_modules, that is a whole other challenge I think.
+As an aside, I would like to be able to bundle everything, including node_modules, that is a whole other challenge I think.
+Any advice regarding that would be much appreciated.